 China launches Beijing-3B satellite

-A Long March-2D rocket carrying Beijing-3B satellite blasts off from the Taiyuan Satellite Launch Center in north China's Shanxi Province on Aug.
-24, 2022.
-Coded Beijing-3B, the satellite was lifted at 11:01 a.m.
-(Beijing Time) from the launch center and soon entered the preset orbit.

-It will mainly be used to provide remote sensing services in the fields of land resources management, agricultural resources survey, environment monitoring and city applications.
-(Photo by Zheng Bin/Xinhua)

-TAIYUAN, Aug.
-24 (Xinhua) -- China on Wednesday launched a Long March-2D rocket placing a satellite into space.
+China on Wednesday launched a Long March-2D rocket putting a satellite into space.

-Coded Beijing-3B, the satellite was lifted at 11:01 a.m.
-(Beijing Time) from the Taiyuan Satellite Launch Center in the northern province of Shanxi and soon entered the preset orbit.
+Called Beijing-3B, the satellite lifted off at 11:01 am from the Taiyuan Satellite Launch Center in the northern province of Shanxi and soon entered orbit.

-It will mainly be used to provide remote sensing services in the fields of land resources management, agricultural resources survey, environment monitoring and city applications.

-This was the 434th flight mission of the Long March rocket series, the launch center said.

 Photos